-What was worse – admitting “I’ll Be Your Everything” was a good song or that Tommy Page was cute.
+What was worse – admitting “I’ll Be Your Everything” was a good song or that Tommy Page was cute?
 In 1990, I was attracted to him in that furtive way of my closeted teens.
 Playing my sister’s cassingle of “I’ll Be Your Everything,” I willed myself into thinking it was a decent song as a means of purging Tommy Page from my thoughts.
 I looked forward to “Friday Nite Videos” for the chance to see Page sing this scoop of third-rate slush, co-written by Jordan Knight and Danny Wood of New Kids on the Block in their imperial phase.
-I liked how his dark bangs flopped around his forehead, as if on the run from Page’s melody and lyrics.
+I liked how the dark bangs flopped around his forehead, as if on the run from Page’s melody and lyrics.

 Page died last week, an apparent suicide.
 Buried in the last third, in observance of the requirements of obit templates, was a sentence mentioning the survivors: Page’s husband and their three kids.
 I had no idea Page was a gay man; there was no reason to know.
 If I’d seen his name at all in the intervening years, it was attached to biz blab: Village Voice Media, Billboard, and so on.
 But once again readers had to deal with the mystery of suicide: a rich white man with healthy hair, a family, fans who still love “I’ll Be Your Everything” and “A Shoulder to Cry On,” massive hits in Asia – a gay man who hanged himself.